-That morning cup of coffee may help you get started each day, but it’s also a serious jolt to your adrenals.
+That morning cup of coffee may help you get started each day, but it can also be too stimulating for your adrenals.

 And once you have clear symptoms of hormonal imbalance, a regular coffee habit can really increase stress and inflammation.

 An adaptogenic blend is a nice alternative to coffee that boost your energy without the caffeine jolt.

 To get started you can buy various adaptogens from an herb store and experiment to find a blend that you enjoy.

 Or you can go the easy route and get a pre-made blend like Rasa’s Adaptogenic Coffee Blend.